-American artist Heather Bennett maintains a multimedia practice that consists of photography, video, drawing, text, sculpture, installation, as well as, collaborations with musicians and writers.
-Her work traces the female subject and its historic irrelevance, focusing specifically, on representation in contemporary culture.
-Bennett attempts to reveal an embodied subjecthood held within her protagonists.
-Pushing expectations of media, she disrupts and reveals assumptions, hoping to realign and reframe the relegated, feminine tinged space, to even recreate this space anew.
+Heather Bennett maintains a multimedia practice consisting of photography, video, drawing, text, sculpture, installation, and often collaborates with musicians and writers.
+Her work traces the female subject and its historic irrelevance, focusing on representation in contemporary culture.
+By disrupting assumptions, she attempts to realign and reframe, even recreate, the relegated, feminine tinged space.